 As a teenager, Maggie watched the pain her mother went through when she lost a baby due to placenta previa.
 Not only was the baby lost but Maggie’s mother nearly died as well.

 Then in 2015, Maggie’s sister Gertrude experienced complications during her pregnancy.
 Local Bukwo midwives who had no access to medical imaging suspected her baby was dead.
-Again the only option was to take the long trip to the district hospital in Kitale, Kenya, where it was confirmed that the baby was dead.
-Gertrude was told that her unborn child was dead and that they had to evacuate the remains, but Gertrude could not pay the admission fee up front, so she was turned away.
+Again the only option was to take the long trip to the district hospital in Kitale, Kenya, where the death of the child was confirmed.
+Gertrude was told that they had to evacuate the remains, but she could not pay the admission fee up front, so she was turned away.
 Gertrude headed back home to Bukwo to die alongside her unborn baby.

 By the grace of God, Gertrude survived this ordeal, but these family tragedies moved Maggie and her husband Peter to embark on a crazy mission to change their home - to build a hospital where people of Bukwo would no longer have to die because care was not accessible or affordable.